 State Model

-All state in AHP is identified by URIs.
-Clients subscribe to a URI to receive its current state snapshot and subsequent action updates.
-This is the single universal mechanism for state synchronization.
+All state in AHP is organised into channels, each addressed by a URI.
+Clients subscribe to a channel URI to receive its current state snapshot and subsequent action updates.
+See Channels & Subscriptions for the channel model.

 Root State